In the eyes of travelers, there are many words that can easily describe Bucharest and “beautiful” is probably not one of them.

 Finding the hidden beauty of Bucharest, the city that never rests

-This April I was invited to visit Romania as a part of #EnjoyBucharest, a travel conference (you can click here to see the complete list of sponsors and partners) organised by Eventur, an agency created by a couple of young Romanians who have the goal to “improve how the world sees Romania as a nation and to give hope back to its inhabitants”.
+This April I was invited to visit Romania as a part of #EnjoyBucharest, a travel conference organized by Eventur, an agency created by a couple of young Romanians who have the goal to “improve how the world sees Romania as a nation and to give hope back to its inhabitants”.
 Here’s a very inspiring article by one of them.

 To enjoy Bucharest is to enjoy a vibrant city that, simply put, never rests.